 • This first stage was followed by a transitional phase, i-MERA+, a test phase for financing European projects.
 A €64 million programme (32% financed by the European Commission and the rest by the Member States) financed 21 projects

-The themes of the projects financed are defined by the EMPIR Committee and present important societal or economic issues such as health, the environment, energy, industrial needs, new technologies or the fundamental aspect of redesigning the international system of units.
+The themes of the projects financed are defined by the EPM Committee and present important societal or economic issues such as health, the environment, energy, industrial needs, new technologies or the fundamental aspect of redesigning the international system of units.